What is Algorithm | Introduction to Algorithms

 - . . etc

 - Priori Analysis: “Priori” means “before”.
 Hence Priori analysis means checking the algorithm before its implementation.
 In this, the algorithm is checked when it is written in the form of theoretical steps.
 This Efficiency of an algorithm is measured by assuming that all other factors, for example, processor speed, are constant and have no effect on the implementation.
 This is done usually by the algorithm designer.
 This analysis is independent of the type of hardware and language of the compiler.
 It gives the approximate answers for the complexity of the program.

 - Posterior Analysis: “Posterior” means “after”.
 Hence Posterior analysis means checking the algorithm after its implementation.
 In this, the algorithm is checked by implementing it in any programming language and executing it.
 This analysis helps to get the actual and real analysis report about correctness(for every possible input/s if it shows/returns correct output or not), space required, time consumed etc. That is, it is dependent on the language of the compiler and the type of hardware used.

 - Time Factor: Time is measured by counting the number of key operations such as comparisons in the sorting algorithm.

-- Space Factor: Space is measured by counting the maximum memory space required by the algorithm.
+- Space Factor: Space is measured by counting the maximum memory space required by the algorithm to run/execute.

-- Space Complexity: Space complexity of an algorithm refers to the amount of memory that this algorithm requires to execute and get the result.
+1. Space Complexity: The space complexity of an algorithm refers to the amount of memory required by the algorithm to store the variables and get the result.
 This can be for inputs, temporary operations, or outputs.

 How to calculate Space Complexity?

-The space complexity of an algorithm is calculated by determining following 2 components:
+The space complexity of an algorithm is calculated by determining the following 2 components:

 - Fixed Part: This refers to the space that is definitely required by the algorithm.
 For example, input variables, output variables, program size, etc.